Copland-yz/Copland-yz.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Washington University in St. Louis, 2027 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* A.M. in Washington University in St. Louis, 2024
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in University of Science and Technology of China, 2022

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
-  * GitHub University
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
-  * GitHub University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

-* Summer 2015: Research Assistant
+* 2024-2027: Research Assistant
-  * GitHub University
+  * Washington University in St. Louis
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  * Conducting experiments to induce water-rock interactions in simulated lunar polar condition, and characterize using Raman, IR spectroscopy, and SEM etc.
+  * Advisor: Bradley Jolliff and Alian Wang

 Skills
 ======